Model

 3.1 Assortative-mating inflation (Crow–Felsenstein)

-r_δ ≈ m · h²
+r_δ ≈ m · h²_obs

 Cross-trait AM (m_xy ≠ 0) extends the same logic to off-diagonal entries of the genetic-covariance matrix and is the formal reason E7 finds R² = 0.74 between phenotypic-cross-mate correlations and genetic-correlation estimates.
+The cross-trait AM result (Border 2022) survives independently of the within-trait Falconer-bias issue: it’s about between-trait LD inflating reported genetic correlations between disorders, which is empirically validated and not in dispute.

 3.2 Wilson-Effect saturation curve